Blendify/blender-manual/blender_docs/manual/getting_started/basics/help.rst

-The Blender Search feature, called the *Search Menu*, Activate by pressing :kbd:`Spacebar`, Blender will present you with a search popup, no matter at which Blender Editor your Mouse pointer is located (except the *Text Editor* Window and *Python console*), and a field for you to type in.
+The Blender Search feature, called the *Search Menu*, Activate by pressing :kbd:`Spacebar`, Blender will present you with a search pop-up, no matter at which Blender Editor your Mouse pointer is located (except the *Text Editor* Window and *Python console*), and a field for you to type in.